If Addiction is a Chronic Disease, We Need a Chronic Care Model to Treat ItAlyssa

 Historically, patients going through residential care are being told that they have a chronic disease, but the disease has been treated like an acute occurrence; this is in the process of changing.

 I have a chronic addictive disease.
-However, the course of my treatment has been much different.
+However, the course of my addiction treatment has been much different.
 I was treated for 28 days in 1983 which was followed by fifteen weekly group counseling sessions.
 I haven’t seen a physician since nor has seeing a specialist of any kind been recommended.

 When a person leaves the hospital after developing chronic heart disease, they have an appointment scheduled to see a cardiologist.
 That person will have a cardiologist on their medical team forever.
 How come I don’t have an addictionologist?